-Raising thankful kids takes deep prayer.
+Raising thankful kids takes deep prayer (these prayers).
 It takes intention.
 It takes discipline.

 My kids aren’t grown yet so I can’t claim I’m the expert on this, but I have talked to a handful of parents older than me who did it well.
 Their kids have grown into adults who, while not perfect, are at the very least polite and generally appreciative for what they have.
 They’re decent and nice to be around.

 More importantly, these people who were raised to be thankful actually practice the Christianity they claim they follow.
 They tend to be humble and content, whatever their circumstances.
 They have perspective about what is important.

 And their families were all disciplined in practicing a few habits when they were kids.
 Want to know what they were?

 *This post contains affiliate links, which means if you make a purchase, I may make a small commission at no additional cost to you.
 This helps cover the many costs of running this site and allows me to help provide for my growing family.
 Thank you!

 3 Habits of Families That Raise Thankful Kids

 Today’s kids have not invented selfishness.
 I think it’s safe to say that a lot of it has been modeled.

 I’ve wrestled with contentment and gratitude constantly, my whole life.
 Yes, even as a Christian.
 And being a mom has put the spotlight on my own selfishness like nothing else.

 And who do my kids see as their role model in life during their formative years? *Cough* *cough*